-- A Areas and yields of lots and roads are approximate only.
-B. A site visit has been undertaken before the preparation of this land budget.
-C. Areas are in hectares unless otherwise stated.
+- A. Areas and yields of lots and roads are approximate only.

+B. A site visit has been undertaken before the preparation of this land budget. - C. Areas are in hectares unless otherwise stated.
-- C. Areas are in hectares urless otherwise stated.

-D. Lot layout, open space allocation and road classification are indicative only and subject to Council approval.

-E. Road linkages to adjoining lands are based on preliminary discussions and are subject to approval from the land owners

-F. A crainage strategy has been prepared and the plan provides sufficient area for stormwater purposes.

-G. Encumbered land in Ashworth Drive Properties are estimates only, due to feature survey not being available.
+D. Lot layout, open space allocation and road classification are indicative only and subject to Council approval. - Road linkages to adjoining lands are based on preliminary discussions and are subject to approval from the land owners A drainage strategy has been prepared and the plan provides sufficient area for stormwater purposes.
+Broumbered land in Ashworth Drive Properties are estimates only, due to feature survey not being available.